typelevel/cats-effect/docs/faq.md

 So in this case, the intermediate `IO(...)` is highly likely to run on a blocking thread.
 This enables the entire sequence to run on the same blocking thread, without any shifting.

+Note that this is just a specific example to demonstrate why running an non-blocking `IO(...)` on a blocking thread can be beneficial, but it is not the only situation in which you may observe this behavior.

 ## Dealing with Starvation

 Cats Effect 3.4.0 introduced a default-enabled *starvation checker*, which produces warnings like the following: